alexdlaird/pyngrok/.github/ISSUE_TEMPLATE/bug-report.md

 **Describe the Bug**
 A clear and concise description of what the bug is, including exceptions thrown.

-Before submitting a bug report, ensure you have checked out the "Troubleshooting" section of the documentation (see: https://pyngrok.readthedocs.io/en/latest/troubleshooting.html).
+Before submitting a bug report, ensure you have checked out the "Troubleshooting" page of the documentation (see: https://pyngrok.readthedocs.io/en/latest/troubleshooting.html), especially the sections about log inspection.
 Include the logs here if, after debugging your application, it still looks like a bug specific to `pyngrok`.

 **Steps to Reproduce**
 A snippet of the code used to reproduce the behavior.